Carson-DeSotel/Carson-DeSotel/README.md

-# Carson DeSotel

 ## About:
-I am a Computer Scientist and Geographer.
-A favorite saying being that, "Geography provides the problems and computer science provides the toolkit."

-Key interest areas revolve around globalization, urbanization, big data, artifical intelligence, and software design.
-The world and the amount of data we use to represent it is constantly getting bigger.
-We need to design smart, safe, and effective solutions to lead us into the future.
-I find myself constantly interested in representing data and how to best design the data to accurately describe what it represents, and to be accessible for many people.

-I also like to think I'm an educator.
-I love teaching and helping people reach their own goals.
-By my graduation, I will have spent 7 semesters as a teaching assisstant at the University of Minnesota.
-It's become a passion of mine that I hope to continue through personal projects.
+I am currently a Software Engineer at Optum.
+I graduated from the University of Minnesota with a B.A. in Computer Science and a B.S. in Geography as a member of the class of 2022.

+I think of myself as a bit of a full-stack engineer, though I prefer to work on the backend.
+I enjoy coming up with algorithms and data structures to solve problems as I go.
+I'm a strong believe in code as an art and will push for beautiful code alongside working, efficient code.
+Programming is an art meant to be seen by people, if people can't read it, you've done it wrong.

-Outside that, I love listening to music, reading, cooking, and playing games of all sorts.
+I love listening to music, reading, cooking, and playing games of all sorts.
 Send any recommendations my way!

 ## Articles:
 - [CSpotlight: Mapping a future in computing](https://cse.umn.edu/cs/news/cspotlight-mapping-future-computing)